realmayus/anki_forvo_dl/README.md

 <b>Liability</b>
 I am not liable for the plugin to work as described or for the downloads.
 Please create a backup of your anki folder before using it (just in case!)
+You are responsbile for what you download with the add-on.
+It is simply automating what you would normally do to download these audios.
 For the license, see: <a href="https://github.com/realmayus/anki_forvo_dl/blob/main/LICENSE" rel="nofollow">https://github.com/realmayus/anki_forvo_dl/blob/main/LICENSE</a>
 The source code is available here: <a href="https://github.com/realmayus/anki_forvo_dl" rel="nofollow">https://github.com/realmayus/anki_forvo_dl</a>